-US: Gov. employee in China reported strange sounds, pressure
+US employee in China reported strange sounds, pressure

 - The princes, the president and the fortune seekers

+China’s Foreign Ministry and National Health Commission did not immediately respond to faxed questions about the report.

+Despite hundreds of billions in annual trade between them, China and the U.S. are considered strategic rivals for influence in Asia.
+Tensions in the relationship frequently flare over accusations of cheating at trade, stealing of secrets, human rights and arms sales to Taiwan, a U.S. partner that China claims as its own territory.

-In Cuba, the U.S. reported that some of its personnel and family members experienced a range of ailments, some after hearing an unusual sound.
+In Cuba, the U.S. reported that some of its personnel and family members experienced a range of ailments, often after hearing an unusual sound.
 For most, the symptoms occurred around May 2017.

 The still-unexplained incidents sparked a rift in U.S.-Cuban relations, while investigators have chased theories including a sonic attack, electromagnetic weapon or flawed spying device.